HotSauceNinja/SEI-Project-3-DEVERR/README.md

 ## Final Thoughts & Project Wrap

 ### Wins
-* Got on very well with team, we had a good workflow and managed to reach our MVP.
+* **Teamwork**: We got on very well, had a good workflow and managed to reach our MVP in time.
 We were able to support each other and work together towards resolving any issues we ran into.

-* Implementing favouriting functionality - I struggled with setting this up on the back end, but very pleased with it now functioning
+* **Implementing favouriting functionality**: I struggled with setting this up on the back end, but I am very pleased with implementing this.

-* Restructuring the schema to one user model
+* **Schema refactoring**: Restructuring the schema to one user model was not an easy decision to make, but taking this step paid off because it ensured our code was DRY and helped us speed up our work by not having to repeat code.
 ### Challenges
-* **Jobs in database did not have owners**: For initial testing, we did not require each job to have an owner in the database.
-However, in the working website we want this relationship to be required.
+* **Jobs in the database did not have owners**: For initial testing, we did not require each job to have an owner in the database.
+However, in the working website we wanted this relationship to be required.
 To achieve this we added 'required: true' in the job schema, and then linked owners in seeds.js.

 * **Assigning Jobs to more than one Auctioneer**: When seeding the database, we needed to ensure that all jobs are owned by Auctioneers, but we did not want to assign all the jobs to one Auctioneer.
-To solve this issue, we are using Math.random to assign auctioneer owners to jobs randomly: Starting from index 0 in the jobs array we go one by one and assign random auctioneer to each job (with Math.random()).
+To solve this issue, I used Math.random to randomly assign Auctioneer owners to jobs: Starting from index 0 in the jobs array we go one by one and assign a random auctioneer to each job.

-* **Refactoring back end schemas from Auctioneer and Bidder to User Schema**: As discussed [above](#schemas)
+* **Refactoring back end schemas from Auctioneer and Bidder to User Schema**: As discussed [previously](#schemas), this was one of our biggest challenges.

+### Key Learnings:
+* Working with Express in a scaled up project was harder than I expected, but it was a great challenge because I now understand better how elements function together.

+* After finishing my work on the back end and moving to the front end, I found it hard to switch my perspective and it took a few hours to get my mind working at 100%.
+However, having to repeatedly bounce in between the front and the back to check permissions and models has helped gradually speed up the process.

 ### Potential future features
-* **How to notify the auctioneer when a bid is placed**: When a bid is placed, we loop through the list of auctioneers and alert the one whose id matches the id of the auctioneer who owns the bid.
+* **How to notify the auctioneer when a bid is placed**: When a bid is placed, we loop through the list of auctioneers and alert the person whose id matches the id of the auctioneer who owns the bid.

-* **How to create a bid chat** - Tim has managed to add this feature before we published the website
+* **Create a bid chat** - Tim has managed to add this feature before we published the website.

-* **Enable Bidder to post photos once he wins bid**: The photos would serve as proof of the delivered project), we could host this on a newly crated bidder profile under a portfolio section.
+* **Enable Bidder to post photos once they win a bid**: The photos would serve as proof of the delivered project, and we could host them on a newly crated bidder profile under a portfolio section.

-* **Publish weekly Top 5 of best rated bidders, and of auctioneers with most jobs posted**
+* **Display '*Top 5 Best Rated Bidders*', and '*Top 5 Auctioneers with Most Jobs Posted*'**.

 ## Further information about our planning process is available via the [extended documentation](https://docs.google.com/document/d/1XGp4wVEdUBzMLSSu7ltRPjLcE1I3-e3xVfCZbchfyhY/edit?usp=sharing)